Tillamook, Oregon: History

+The first church in Tillamook was the Methodist Episcopal Church, established in 1861 by early settlers.
+Services were initially held in homes and schoolhouses, with the first dedicated building constructed in the 1870s.
+The Sacred Heart Catholic Church followed in 1896.

+A series of devastating forest fires, Tillamook Burn starting with the 1933 fire that burned 240,000 acres in 6 days, destroying $442 million in timber (equivalent to $12 billion today).
+Subsequent fires in 1939, 1945, and 1951 totaled 355,000 acres, the largest in Oregon history.

 During World War II, the United States Navy operated a blimp patrol station near the town at Naval Air Station Tillamook.
-The station was decommissioned in 1948, and the remaining facility now houses the Tillamook Air Museum.
+The station was decommissioned in 1948, and the remaining facility now houses Tillamook Air Museum.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.7 sqmi, all of it land.
 The Tillamook area is also home to five rivers, the Tillamook, Trask, Wilson, Kilchis, and the Miami just north of the city.

 Climate

 Tillamook has a climate that lies between the cool-summer Mediterranean climate (Csb) and the oceanic climate (Cfb).
 The city has a mild and wet climate with very little seasonal temperature variation due to its proximity to the Pacific Ocean.
 From November through April, daytime high temperatures range from the high 40s to the high 50s with abundant rainfall - including more than 13 in per month in November, December, and January.
 Snowfall is very rare, but winter floods are a common occurrence.
 Between April and October, the precipitation in Tillamook is comparatively lighter than other coastal cities, but still remains much wetter than the population centers in the Willamette Valley.
 Tillamook's annual precipitation averages about 88 in compared to only 36 in in Portland.
 Summers in Tillamook are brief and mild with average daytime temperatures in the upper 60s, although daytime temperatures can occasionally soar into the 80s and 90s for days at a time.
 Summer is by far the driest season in Tillamook with only 1.35 inches and 1.33 inches of rain (34 mm in either case) falling in July and August, respectively.